Freyr: Gylfaginning

 In the Gylfaginning section of his Prose Edda, Snorri introduces Freyr as one of the major gods.

 This description has similarities to the older account by Adam of Bremen but the differences are interesting.
 Adam assigns control of the weather and produce of the fields to Thor but Snorri says that Freyr rules over those areas.
 Snorri also omits any explicitly sexual references in Freyr's description.
 Those discrepancies can be explained in several ways.
 Adam and Snorri were writing with different goals in mind.
 It is possible that the Norse gods did not have exactly the same roles in Icelandic and Swedish paganism.
 Either Snorri or Adam may also have had distorted information.

-The only extended myth related about Freyr in the Prose Edda is the story of his marriage.
+The only extended myth related to Freyr in the Prose Edda is the story of his marriage.

 The woman is Gerðr, a beautiful giantess.
 Freyr immediately falls in love with her and becomes depressed and taciturn.
 After a period of brooding, he consents to talk to Skírnir, his foot-page.
 He tells Skírnir that he has fallen in love with a beautiful woman and thinks he will die if he cannot have her.
 He asks Skírnir to go and woo her for him.

 The loss of Freyr's sword has consequences.
 According to the Prose Edda, Freyr had to fight Beli without his sword, and slew him with an antler.
 But the result at Ragnarök, the end of the world, will be much more serious.
 Freyr is fated to fight the fire-giant Surtr, and since he does not have his sword he will be defeated.

 Even after the loss of his weapon Freyr still has two magical artifacts, both dwarf-made.
 One is the ship Skíðblaðnir, which will have favoring breeze wherever its owner wants to go and can also be folded together like a napkin and carried in a pouch.
 The other is the boar Gullinbursti whose mane glows to illuminate the way for his owner.
 No myths involving Skíðblaðnir have come down to us but Snorri relates that Freyr rode to Baldr's funeral in a wagon pulled by Gullinbursti.